denten-books/plain-text/5-surface.md

 scientist has called the "third generation" of computer systems.
 It is an assemblage of storage, input, and output technologies that continue to shape our contemporary encounter with text today.[^ln2-denning] Together, these devices tell a story of a fracture.

 ## A. Perforation

-First, a few words about telegraphy in general.
-The turn of the twentieth century was a pivotal period in the history of computing and communications.
+First, some background to telegraphy.
+The turn of the twentieth century was a pivotal period in the history of letters.
+It saw the language of people and the language of machines combine.
+The Morse and Baudot codes paved the way for language automation.
+The great variety of human scripts was finally reduced to thirty-two discrete and reproducible characters.
+So regularized, type was converted into electrical signal, sent over great distances, and used to program machines remotely.
+But these new affordances came at a price of legibility.
+A cadre of specially trained machine operators was required to translate human alphabets into machine transmittable code.
+Eventually, specialized equipment automated this process.

 The advent of programmable media---punch cards and ticker tape---coupled human-compatible alphabets with machine control code.
-Reduced to a discrete and reliably reproducible set of characters, natural languages could now be converted into the modulation of electrical signal, and further converted into "artificial languages" meant to orchestrate the conveyance of information.
-Language in such a transitive state became more mobile than ever before.
-It could be transmitted efficiently across vast distances.
-The mechanization of type introduced new control characters into circulation, intended to affect machine state changes at a distance.
-Initially, such state changes were
+Reduced to a discrete and reliably reproducible set of characters, natural languages could now be conveyed as electric signals.
+In such a transitive state language became more mobile than ever before.
+It was transmitted efficiently across vast distances.
-simple: "begin transmission," "sound error bell," "start new line."
-With time, these control codes developed into what we now know as programming languages.
-At the turn of the century, the language of people and the language of machines split and entered into the same stream of communications.
-With the advent of the automated telegraph, content meant for people was being routinely intermixed with code meant to control machine devices remotely.
-Such remote control capabilities were used for everything from programming radio stations to advertising billboards and knitting machines [@hough_wired_1931;
+The mechanization of type introduced new control characters into circulation, that affected machine state changes at a distance.
+Initially, such state changes were simple: "begin transmission," "sound error bell," "start new line."
+With time, they developed into what we now know as programming languages.
+Content meant for people was being routinely intermixed with code meant to control machine devices.
+Such remote capabilities were used to control everything from radio stations, to advertising billboards, to knitting machines [@hough_wired_1931; @adler_knitting_1933; @casper_remote_1934].
-@adler_knitting_1933; @casper_remote_1934].

 Language compressed and pushed through the wires underwent a number of transformations.
 Donald Murray, the inventor of the popular Murray telegraph